GoogleChrome/developer.chrome.com/site/en/blog/css-text-wrap-balance/index.md

   A cairn of rocks balanced.
 ---

-[Chrome Canary](https://www.google.com/chrome/canary/) includes a new feature — `text-wrap: balance` from [CSS Text Level 4](https://www.w3.org/TR/css-text-4/#text-wrap).
+[Chrome Canary](https://www.google.com/chrome/canary/) includes a new feature—`text-wrap: balance` from [CSS Text Level 4](https://www.w3.org/TR/css-text-4/#text-wrap).
 To check it out, enable [chrome://flags/#enable-experimental-web-platform-features](chrome://flags/#enable-experimental-web-platform-features), and then take a look at the examples in this post to learn how this one line of